renovatebot/renovate/docs/usage/config-overview.md

 The above possibilities go from least to most transparent when it comes to end users.

-Global config may be invisible to developers without log access, meaning they could be confused by any settings you apply - via presets or directly - withing Global config.
+Global config may be invisible to developers without log access, meaning they could be confused by any settings you apply - via presets or directly - within Global config.
-For example they wonder why Renovate is behaving differently to its documented default behavior and may even think it's a bug.
+For example the developers wonder why Renovate is behaving differently to its documented default behavior and may even think it's a bug.

 Inherited config is visible to developers (it's within a repository they can see) although it's _implicitly_ applied so without log access and if they're not aware to look for an Inherited config repository then they may again be a little confused as to why default behavior has changed.